First-Principles Study of the Fermi Surface Topology of CeCu$_{2}$Si$_{2}$: Results and Analysis

 \subsection{Fermi Surface Topology}

-Analysis of the Fermi surface topology gives a clear indication of the impact of the CFS in CeCu$_{2}$Si$_{2}$.
-There are numerous theoretical studies and experimental measurements that look at the Fermi surface.
+Analysis of the Fermi surface topology gives a clear indication of the impact of the CFS in the presence of strong electron correlations.
+There are numerous theoretical studies and experimental measurements that look at the Fermi surface of CeCu$_{2}$Si$_{2}$.
 Based on the combined efforts of magnetic oscillation studies \cite{1990Hunt} and ARPES experiments\cite{2021Wu}, it has been experimentally confirmed that there are two sheets in the Fermi surface.
 Theoretical methodologies from the LDA\cite{1991Harima, 1992Harima} to LDA+$U$ in the random phase approximation (RPA)\cite{2008Eremin,2015Ikeda, 2021Song, 2021Wu, 2024Zhao} to renormalized band theory\cite{1993Zwicknagl,2016Zwicknagl} and DMFT\cite{2014Pourovskii} have been applied to understand the Fermi surface topology.
 The theoretical results appear to depend heavily on the method, choice of electronic correlation strength, and the presence of CFS.

 In the early works of Harima {\it et al.}\cite{1991Harima,1992Harima}, the LDA method predicted three Fermi surface sheets.
 Our GGA calculations at $U=0$, agree closely with both the qualitative character of the Fermi sheet topologies as well as the dHvA simulation results for the maximal frequencies and cyclotron masses.
 In our survey of the Hubbard parameter strength in the GWA\cite{SupMat}, we have tracked the evolution of the Fermi surface topology (FIG.~\ref{FStop}), and simulated the dHvA extremal frequencies for an external {\bf B} field parallel to the $z$-axis.
 The dHvA results for the Fermi surface obtained using the simulation method of Rourke and Julian\cite{2012Rourke} described in section~\ref{dhvasim} are given in Table~\ref{dHvA_data}, which shows the results when CFS is included and when it is neglected.
 For $U=0$, the impact of CFS on the Fermi surface topology is negligible.